Lily Allen Stuns In Lace Underwear & Silk Kimono At London Fashion Week

 Lily Allen is one of the many stars attending London Fashion Week this week.

-The “Hard Out Here” songstress was spotted attending the Welcome to The World of Agent Provocateur event last night in London, U.K. and rocked a silky number, per The Daily Mail.
+The “Hard Out Here” songstress was spotted attending the Welcome to the World of Agent Provocateur event last night in London, U.K., and rocked a silky number, per The Daily Mail.

-In a series of posts shared to her Instagram, Allen wore a pink and black kimono pajama-style dressing gown with a black lace bra underneath.
-She paired it with see-through black tights and chunky heels which can be seen on The Daily Mail.
+In a series of posts shared to her Instagram, Allen wore a pink-and-black kimono pajama-style dressing gown with a black lace bra underneath.
+She paired it with see-through black tights and chunky heels, which can be seen on The Daily Mail.
 The brunette beauty owned a short curly bob with a fringe and accessorized herself with a couple of necklaces and rings.

 Within a matter of hours, Lily’s posts racked up thousands of likes, proving to be popular with her followers.